Elizabeth Klarer: Flying Saucer Hill

 In 1954, Klarer's sister May, then residing on the farm Whyteleafe in the Natal midlands, relayed to her that the native Zulu people were reporting appearances of the lightning bird in the sky.
 In response, Elizabeth and her children travelled from Johannesburg to the farm, and she ascended Flying Saucer Hill the following day, 27 December.
-There she claimed to have seen the starship descend.
-It hovered three metres above ground, emitting only a soft hum – its hull spinning, though its central dome remained stationary.
-The spaceman who later identified himself as Akon was supposedly clearly visible through one of three portholes, but a barrier of heat that emanated from the ship prevented her from approaching, and his scout ship departed again.
+It was there that she claimed to have seen the starship descend.
+It hovered three metres (3 m) above ground, emitting only a soft hum.
+Its hull was spinning, though its central dome remained stationary.
+The spaceman, who later identified himself as Akon, was supposedly clearly visible through one of three portholes, but a barrier of heat that emanated from the ship prevented her from approaching, and his scout ship departed again.

 On 7 April 1956, she visited the hilltop again, after further reports of the "lightning bird".
-This time Akon took her aboard his scout ship, a craft some 60 ft in diameter.
+This time, Akon took her aboard his scout ship, a craft some 60 ft in diameter.
 Inside, she met a second pilot, stocky and darker-skinned than Akon, who was supposedly a botanist as well as an astrophysicist.
 She was allegedly shown a lens that offered views through the craft's floor.
 With only a hum emanating from below and no sense of movement, they were transported to the enormous cigar-shaped mother ship which had a garden-like interior.
-After meeting its inhabitants, she was returned to the hilltop, a similar arrangement as that made between Adamski and Orthon in 1952.
-During the encounter kisses were exchanged and Akon revealed that Elizabeth was in fact a reincarnated Venusian, and long-lost soulmate.
+After meeting its inhabitants, she was returned to the hilltop, a similar arrangement as that made between noted ufologist George Adamski and Adamski's alleged extraterrestrial acquaintance "Orthon" in 1952.
+During the encounter, kisses were exchanged.
+Akon purportedly revealed that Elizabeth was not only a reincarnated Venusian, but also a long-lost soulmate.
 He further explained that they occasionally took Earth women as partners, as the offspring strengthened their race with an infusion of new blood.
 He also claimed that a number of Venusians were surreptitiously living among human beings.